How to collect mobility devices

 - Cleaners, theaters, bowling alleys

-- Any well-publicized event such as a festival, homecoming, or the state fair
+- Any well-publicized event such as a festival, homecoming, or the state fair, county fair, art show, rodeo, craft fairs.

 How to prepare mobility devices